- 7 g active dry yeast

 - 80 ml water, at room temperature

-Press on the dough to remove the air, roll into a long shape (like a sausage) and cut into 6 equal sized pieces.
-Place pieces of dough on a lightly dusted working surface.
-Use a rolling pin to roll out each piece of dough.
-Cook the pita bread for 1-2 minutes on each side in the pan, until they puff up slightly and bubbles appear.
+Now start preparing your pitta breads.
+Press on the dough to remove the air, lightly dust a working surface with flour and roll your dough into a long shape (like a sausage) and cut into 6 equal sized pieces.
+Roll out each piece of dough using a rolling pin.
+Very importantly – add the pita on the hot pan and cook for 3-4 minutes on each side in the pan, until they puff up slightly and bubbles appear.

-Remove when golden brown.
-Once they are ready, place on a plate and cover with foil to keep warm until you finished all your dough.
+Cover with foil to keep warm until you finished making all your pittas.

 The cooked pitta breads will keep for up to a week (well…they don’t last that long in our house – we love them!)